In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Continuity Correction

-Continuity correction is a technique used when approximating a discrete probability distribution, like the binomial distribution, with a continuous distribution, such as the normal distribution.
-It involves adjusting the discrete values by 0.5 units to account for the fact that the normal distribution is continuous.
-This correction improves the accuracy of the approximation, especially when the sample size is small or the probability of success is not extreme.
+Continuity correction is a technique used when approximating a discrete probability distribution, like the binomial, with a continuous distribution, such as the normal distribution.
+It involves adjusting the discrete value by 0.5 to account for the fact that the normal distribution is continuous.
+For example, to find P(x ≥ 110) in a normal approximation, one would calculate P(x > 109.5) to ensure a more accurate representation of the binomial probability.

 Recommended video: